 Without further ado, please meet today’s first Find Me Friday child, *Honor!

-Meet *Honor, a girl who is estimated to be around age 12.
-Her birth date was estimated when she was young, but she believes she is about 3 years older than the 2005 birth date given, and looks older than the age given.
+*Honor is estimated to be around age 12; her birth date was estimated when she was young, but she believes she is about 3 years older than the 2005 birth date given, and looks older than the age given.
 This would make her closer to 15. *Honor lives at Joy Home and is waiting for her family to find her.
 Read on to learn more!

 Medical about *Honor: